Acting Executive Director

-As a loyal employee for the Pittsburgh Ballet Theatre for 35 years, Jay has spent his entire adult life working in a very demanding profession.
-As Director of Operations and Finance, he has helped lead the organization to increasing levels of service, recognition and support while fulfilling its mission to enrich the cultural growth of the community.
+As a loyal Pittsburgh Ballet Theatre employee of 40 years, Jay has spent his entire adult life working in a very demanding profession.
+As chief financial advisor, he has helped lead the organization to increasing levels of service, recognition and support while fulfilling its mission to enrich the cultural growth of the community.
 He continues to focus his attention on accurate and timely financial reporting and cash flow management which are critical for each department in order to reach the strategic objectives of the organization.
-Jay provides reliable financial analysis, robust research regarding projections and making compelling reliable recommendations to assist the leadership team in making artistic, development and financial decisions to achieve growth projections.
-A former Board member of the Canon McMillan School District from 1993 through 2009 while serving as past Treasurer and Board President and served on the grant review panel for the PA Partners in the Arts.
+Jay provides reliable financial analysis, robust projections research and compelling recommendations to assist the leadership team in making artistic, development and financial decisions to achieve growth projections.
+Jay served as a board member of the Canon McMillan School District from 1993 through 2009 while serving as past Treasurer and Board President and served on the grant review panel for the PA Partners in the Arts.

 Director of Marketing & Communications